Smooth running with biobased lubricants

 Partners from research and industry are developing environmentally friendly lubricants based on biopolymers.

 No matter if car, wind turbine or airplane: In order for a machine to run smoothly, it usually needs one or more lubricants.
 Today, the chemical industry has a wide range of specialized and widely optimized lubricants and bonded coatings.
 However, their components and additives are traditionally based on fossil raw materials.
-The project "Polyhydroxyalkanoates as thickeners and binders in technical lubricants" (PHAt) aims to change this and develop sustainable alternatives.
+The project "" (PHAt) aims to change this and develop sustainable alternatives.
 It is funded by the Federal Ministry of Education and Research with around 1.25 million euros as part of the funding measure "Tailor-made biobased ingredients for a competitive bioeconomy".

 Polyhydroxyalkanoates as the basis for thickeners